Miss Bala

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Miss Bala against these established plot points, we can identify how Catherine Hardwicke utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Miss Bala within the action genre.

 Catherine Hardwicke's Structural Approach